GalSim-developers/GalSim/INSTALL.md

 always change your `PATH` environment variable to make the fink Python the system default if you wish...)

-2. The executables `galsim_yaml` and `galsim_json`, which parse YAML and JSON configuration files, will be installed in `/sw/bin`.
+2. The executable `galsim`, which parses YAML or JSON configuration files, will be installed in `/sw/bin`.
 You should not need to do anything special to use these, since `/sw/bin` should already be in your path if using fink.

 3. If you want to run through the example scripts (such as the demo tutorials `demo1.py`, `demo2.py` etc. and the `.yaml` and `.json` config versions of the same demos), you will still need to download the GalSim tarball.
 But you can skip all the instructions above about installation and just use the fink version.
-So `python2.7 demo1.py` (assuming `which python2.7` is the fink one) and `galsim_yaml demo1.yaml` should run those scripts for you.
+So `python2.7 demo1.py` (assuming `which python2.7` is the fink one) and `galsim demo1.yaml` should run those scripts for you.

 4. At the end of the fink installation, there will be a WARNING message.
 Just ignore it.
 It happens because fink installs things a bit differently from how